 New York-transplant Juicy Spot has a wide selection of ice cream roll flavors to choose from.

 One of the first places in the U.S. to make Thai-style rolled ice cream, Juicy Spot Cafe debuted in New York City in 2015 and came to Boston last year.
 Juicy Spot has a huge menu of preset ice cream rolls to choose from or you can build your own from their seemingly endless selection of flavors, toppings, and drizzles.

 11. NextDoor Cafe—Allston

 Last, but certainly not least, on our list of new Thai-style rolled ice cream shops is NextDoor Cafe, which opened earlier this year.
 Visit the shop in Allston for one of its 30 combinations of ice cream flavors and toppings, which gives you lots of options for trying this trendy treat.
 Or snack on one of its shaved snow ice concoctions to cool down on a hot day.

 Homemade waffle cones—and super-size scoops—are a big draw at Melt in Salem.
 Photo by Christiana Kroondyk

-Top photo: Thai-style ice cream rolls with exotic toppings are on the menu at the Juicy Spot Cafe.
-Photo by helensimkins via Instagram.
+Top photo: Photo by Lars Plougmann/CC BY 2.0.
 Photos courtesy of the respective shops unless otherwise noted